Description: Direct oral anticoagulant; Factor Xa Inhibitor

 CSA NA – FDA Approved – REMS (N) – Can Ship

 How Does It Work

 Rivaroxaban/Xarelto reversibly inhibits factor Xa which is responsible for catalyzing the conversion of prothrombin to thrombin as part of both the intrinsic and extrinsic coagulation pathways.
 Thrombin activates platelets and catalyzes the conversion of fibrinogen to fibrin.
 Blocking factor Xa thereby results in inhibited platelet activation and fibrin clot formation.

 Indications For Use

 Rivaroxaban/Xarelto is officially indicated for atrial fibrillation, coronary artery disease, or peripheral artery disease.
 It is also prescribed off-label for heparin-induced thrombocytopenia, superficial vein thrombosis, venous thromboembolism, deep vein thrombosis, or pulmonary embolism. (maybe used for conditions not listed)

-Before starting Rivaroxaban/Xarelto make sure your physician is aware of any allergies or medications you currently take, if you have kidney disease if you have the liver disease if you have valvular disease if you have had bariatric surgery, if you have bleeding disorder or active pathological bleed (such as an ulcer), or if you are pregnant or breastfeeding
+Before starting Rivaroxaban/Xarelto make sure your physician is aware of any allergies or medications you currently take, if you have kidney disease, if you have liver disease if you have valvular disease if you have had bariatric surgery, if you have a bleeding disorder or active pathological bleed (such as an ulcer), or if you are pregnant or breastfeeding

 2.5-20mg once or twice daily depending on the condition it is being used for